costycnc/costycnc-multiple-path-to-one-path-contour-line-foam-cutter-library/README.md

 Multiple paths to one for foam cutters is a big problem for software creators and i create extract.js library tat is very small and very simple

-to transform multiple pat in one line tat passed all path.
+to transform multiple paths in one line that passed all path.

 How to combine multiple SVG paths together for foam cutter cnc.